marckean/marcseparation/_docs/15-report_mistakes.md

 - Never ever was there any type of financial abuse.
 We can check the history with the Commonwealth Bank.
 While Alex and I were together before separation (Nov 2019) we had joint credit Mastercards.
 Both cards attached to the same account.
 Both Alex had one, and I had one.
 Every month, there's history of me paying it off each month with my salary.

-    On top of this, Alex has her own Commonwealth Bank account to where her wages $500/week was paid into, but mostly she had free rein and just used her credit card most of the time.
+    On top of this, Alex had her own Commonwealth Bank account to where her wages $500/week was paid into, but mostly she had free rein and just used her credit card most of the time.

 ### Kids WiFi